-For over six decades, Smokey’s message has stayed the same – be responsible when you use fire.
+For seven decades, Smokey’s message has stayed the same – be responsible when you use fire.
 But as with all Ad Council campaigns, the Wildfire Prevention campaign has been continuously refreshed and re-evaluated.
-Beginning in 2008, the campaign expanded Smokey’s presence by reintroducing him with a new, modern look and an integrated communications strategy that incorporated social media to strengthen engagement with the campaign’s current target audience, young adults 18-34.
+Beginning In 2008, the campaign expanded Smokey’s presence by reintroducing him with a new, modern look and an integrated communications strategy that incorporated social media to strengthen engagement with the campaign’s current target audience, young adults 18-34.
 In the years since, the campaign has continued to keep his image fresh and has also broadened his reach to school children throughout the nation with multimedia teaching resources.

-- Primary: Adults 25 – 34
+- Primary: Adults 18 – 34

-- Secondary: Young adults 18 – 24, elementary school-aged children
+- Secondary: Elementary school-aged children

-Donated Media: over $1 billion since 1980
+Donated Media: over $1.4 billion since 1980

-While not necessarily wholly attributable to the PSA campaign, since it first began in 1944 the total number of acres burned annually by wildfires has dropped significantly, from 22 million acres to an average of 6.5 million annually today.
-More recently, from 2008 to 2010, the number of human-caused wildfires decreased by approximately eight percent (8%).
-Acres burned from human-caused wildfires decreased by about 62% during the same time period.
+While not necessarily wholly attributable to the PSA campaign efforts, since the Wildfire Prevention campaign began in 1944, the total number of acres burned annually by wildfires has dropped significantly, from 22 million acres to an average of 6.7 million annually today.
+Further progress has occurred during the most recent campaign time period.